The Smithereens: History

 The surviving members of the band, including Mesaros, performed together as The Smithereens in a tribute show to DiNizio on January 13, 2018, at the Count Basie Theatre in Red Bank, NJ.
 In a five-hour concert, the band was joined by Steven Van Zandt, Dave Davies, Ted Leo, Robin Wilson, Lenny Kaye, Southside Johnny, Marshall Crenshaw, Bebe Buell, Richard Barone, Tony Shanahan, Graham Maby, Freedy Johnston, Kenny Howes, John Jorgenson, Peter Zaremba, Keith Streng, producer Ed Stasium, Andy Burton, and various other musicians.
 The Pat DiNizio Musical Performance Scholarship was established at the Count Basie's Performing Arts Academy.

-In 2018, Babjak, Diken and Mesaros decided to continue the band's musical legacy and tour with different guest vocalists, including Marshall Crenshaw and Robin Wilson of the Gin Blossoms, separately taking over lead vocal duties at concerts throughout the United States, including shows in NYC, Chicago, Massachusetts, Colorado, and Virginia.
+In 2018, Babjak, Diken and Mesaros decided to continue the band's musical legacy and tour with different guest vocalists, including Marshall Crenshaw and Robin Wilson of the Gin Blossoms, separately taking over lead vocal duties at concerts throughout the United States, including shows in NYC, Chicago, Massachusetts, Colorado and Virginia.

 On May 25, 2018, the band released Covers on Sunset Blvd.
 Records, featuring 22 of the band's favorite songs first recorded by other artists.
-The CD includes rarities from the vault and some previously unreleased tracks.
+The CD collects b-sides and movie soundtrack recordings, and some previously unreleased tracks.

 On November 16, 2018, The Smithereens were nominated for induction into the New Jersey Hall of Fame, Performing Arts Category, Class of 2018.

-2022 marks The Smithereens' 42nd continuous year as a band.

 In July 2020, the band released a 7-inch vinyl single of their cover of the Beatles' 1962 single "Love Me Do" and its B-side "P.S.
 I Love You".
 "Love Me Do" was originally recorded in 2008 during sessions for B-Sides The Beatles but was not considered for inclusion on the album.
 Both tracks feature session drummer Andy White, who originally performed on the Beatles versions.
 Mike Mesaros added new bass parts to both tracks and Kristin Pinell of the Grip Weeds guests on melodica.